Medjugorje: Development after the war

 The town and its environs boomed economically after the war.
 Over a thousand hotel and hostel beds are available for pilgrims to the town.
 With approximately one million visitors annually, Medjugorje has the most overnight stays in Bosnia and Herzegovina.

 In 2017, Pope Francis appointed Archbishop Henryk Hoser of Praga (Warsaw) as a special envoy of the Holy See to Medjugorje, tasked with assessing its pastoral needs.
 By the end of 2017, Hoser had announced that the Vatican's position was in favor of organizing pilgrimages.
 In 2018, the Pope named Hoser as an apostolic visitor to Medjugorje, for "an undefined period and at nutum Sanctae Sedis" (at the disposal of the Holy See).
 The aim of this mission is "ensuring a stable and continuous accompaniment to the parish community of Medjugorje and to the faithful who go there as pilgrims, and whose needs require particular attention."
 In 2019, the Vatican officially authorized pilgrimages to Medjugorje as long as there is no assumption the events are confirmed to have a supernatural origin.
 The first Vatican-sanctioned pilgrimage then took place for five days from 2-6 August 2019.
 During the pilgrimage, approximately 60,000 young Catholics from 97 countries took part in the Medjugorje International Youth Festival.
 Fourteen archbishops and bishops and about 700 Catholic priests joined the festivities as well.

-On 19 September 2024, the Holy See, with the blessing of Pope Francis, granted Medjugorje the status of 'Nulla Osta' (Nihil Obstat).
-This means that they encourage travel by believers and church pilgrimages to Medjugorje, but do not enter into the question of alleged Marian apparitions, and warn believers not to go to Medjugorje for 'alleged seers', but for the Queen of Peace, or in other words the Holy See offers its approval for devotion to the Queen of Peace and Medjugorje.
+On 19 September 2024, the Holy See, based on a decree from the Cardinal Víctor Manuel Fernández, granted Medjugorje the status of 'Nulla Osta' (Nihil Obstat).
+This means that they encourage travel by believers and church pilgrimages to Medjugorje, but do not enter into the question of alleged Marian apparitions, and warn believers not to go to Medjugorje for 'alleged seers', but for the Virgin Mary, Queen of Peace; in other words, the Holy See offers only its approval to devotion to the Queen of Peace and to the experience of an authentic Catholic spirituality connected to Medjugorje.

 The Vatican's document stated that the ruling was made because “many positive fruits have been noted in the midst of a spiritual experience, while negative and dangerous effects have not spread among the People of God.”
+In 2026 a statue of the Virgin Mary was defaced with black paint and the outdoor altar was set on fire.
+Near the site, a banner was found displayed on a fence with the names of the seers and a message written in Polish that said: “They are fraudsters, I have proof.”
+A Polish man was arrested in connection with the event.